ckhire/ckhire/docs/pr-tracker.md

  | Medium   |  16 Sec        |      15      |  2648 ms  | - |
  | High     |  13 sec        |      30      |  5987 ms  | - |

+## Comming soon the comparative tracking analysis of these algorithm with state of the art algorithm ##